smartrics/RAG-with-Nyx/simple-rag/README.md

 def infer_categories_and_genres(genres: list[str], categories: list[str], query: str, model: str = "gpt-4o-mini") -> dict:
     try:
         prompt = f"""
-        Extract zero or more categories and zero or more genres from the following query;
+            As an expert data modeller, extract zero or more categories and zero or more genres from the following query.
+            Genres represent the type or subject matter of datasets (e.g., sales, climate, demographics).
+            Categories represent specific topics or domains the data applies to (e.g., healthcare, finance, education).
-        use the provided genres and categories only:
+            Use only the provided genres and categories below to map the query to categories and genres.
+            Don't expect categories and genres to be explicitly specified in the query but use your ability to infer what they are.
+            If the query includes ambiguous terms or mappings to multiple possible genres or categories, include all plausible options and explain the reasoning behind them.
+            If the query includes contextual filters (e.g., temporal or spatial constraints), note whether these filters influence the inferred genres or categories.

+            Provide an explanation of the thinking process used to determine the results.

+            Examples:
+                Query: "Find datasets about sales in Europe for the last 5 years."
+                Genres: ["sales"]
+                Categories: ["finance"]
+                Explanation: "The query explicitly mentions sales, which maps directly to the 'sales' genre.
+The reference to Europe and the time frame are not specific categories, but 'finance' is inferred based on sales."

+                Query: "Datasets about healthcare in Asia."
+                Genres: ["demographics"]
+                Categories: ["healthcare"]
+                Explanation: "The query explicitly mentions healthcare, which maps to the 'healthcare' category.
+'Demographics' is inferred as the genre because healthcare data often relates to population demographics."

-        Genres: [{genres}]
+            Genres: {genres}
-        Categories: [{categories}]
+            Categories: {categories}
             Query: "{query}"

-        Provide the response in JSON format with 'categories' and 'genre' as keys.
+            Provide the response in JSON format with 'explanation', 'categories' and 'genres' as keys.
         """

         logger.debug(f"Sending query to GPT: {query}")